 The trips we took as a family are, without doubt, our favorite memories.
 Having a solid period of time together without the distractions of work, school, TV, or social activities, is perfect for making memories.
-We traveled with extended family several times when the kids were young, and I believe those trips strengthened the bonds of our family.
+We traveled with extended family several times when the kids were young, and I know those trips strengthened the bonds of our family.
+Now it’s our time to travel with our grandchildren and create new memories.

 But multigenerational travel is not without its challenges.
 Doing too much can lead to exhaustion for the youngest and/or oldest travelers, while doing too little may bore the teens.
 We’ve put together a list of 10 tips to keep in mind to make travel with grandchildren a pleasure for all of you.

 This post includes affiliate links.
 We may earn a small fee (at no expense to you) if you buy something or take an action after clicking on one of these.
-This is how we finance this website.
 Traveling Tulls has not received any of these products for review.
-We suggest items we have enjoyed and hope you will too.
 DISCLOSURE

 But before we get to the travel tips, you need to decide on what kind of grandparent grandchild trip you’ll be taking.
 Ultimate bucket list trips, e.g. an African safari or Galapagos cruise, would be amazing adventures for grandparents and grandchildren, but the cost and complications of these adventures are better reserved until you’ve learned how well you travel together.
 We suggest beginning with trips which include the parents, especially if the children are young.
 Plan something easy – a road trip, a trip to New York City or San Diego, or a trip to a Disney park- all would be a good introduction to family travel without the stress of high expectations.